-The Maldives are a true bucket list destination.
+The Maldives is a true bucket-list destination.
 With stunning golden and white sandy beaches and clear blue seas.
 Here is my Top 10 bucket list for things to see and do on a Maldives holiday.
 Why not give it a go ticking off all 10?

 1. Go Snorkeling